Abstract

 Chromatography: Sample separation was performed using an ExionLC system at a flow rate of 0.3 mL/min using a Phenomenex Kinetex XB-C18 (2.1 x 50 mm, 1.7 µm, 100 Å) column.
 Chromatographic separation was performed with a 10- minute gradient (Table 1) using 0.1% (v/v) formic acid in water as mobile phase A and 0.1% (v/v) formic acid in acetonitrile as mobile phase B. The column temperature was kept at 40ۤ°C. A 5 µL injection volume was used for analysis.
 A solution containing equal parts acetonitrile, methanol and water by volume was used as the needle wash solvent.

-Analytical performance was evaluated for accuracy and precision.
-The accuracy of the calculated mean was expected to be between 80% and 120% at the LLOQ and between 85% and 115% for the higher concentrations.
-The %CV of the calculated mean for each concentration was expected to be <20% at the LLOQ and <15% for all higher concentrations.
-As expected, the accuracy was within 20% of the nominal concentration for both analytes and the %CV was <15% for both analytes (Table 4).
+Analytical performance was evaluated based on the requirement that the accuracy of the calculated mean should be between 80% and 120% at the LLOQ and between 85% and 115% at higher concentrations.
+The %CV of the calculated mean of the concentration should be below 20% at the LLOQ and below 15% at all higher concentrations.5

 To meet the regulations outlined in 21 CFR Part 11, SCIEX OS software is a closed system and requires records and signatures to be stored electronically.
 SCIEX OS software can open raw data files from any visible storage location within a closed network by using designated processing workstations.
 Figure 4 illustrates 3 types of controls that are required for 21 CFR Part 11 compliance.
 The workflow presented here is fully compliant with these guidelines, as SCIEX provides 1) technical controls over hardware and software configuration, 2) network security and secure operating systems and policies and 3) procedures and user training (Figure 4).